sjtate1988/LiveChat/README.md

 # chatroomapp
 A simple chatroom app using socket.io

+Technologies used:
+- html and CSS
+- JavaScript
+- Node JS

 This is an express application which uses socket.io to make sockets for different clients in a chatroom.

 The key features of this application are: